omni-us/jsonargparse/README.rst

 - Non-intrusive/decoupled parsing logic.
 No need to inherit from a special class or add decorators or use custom type hints.

-- Easy to implement configurable object composition.
+- Easy to implement configurable dependency injection (object composition).

 - Support for nested namespaces making possible to parse config files with non-flat hierarchies.